nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 ### Remember tests

-To verify the behavior of the “remember me” checkbox, we’ll write two tests, one each for submitting with and without the checkbox checked.
+To verify the behavior of the “remember me” checkbox, we'll write two tests, one each for submitting with and without the checkbox checked.

 `public/test/e2e_test/integration/users_login_test.js`